raniasalem9998/lonely-journal/python/python_3.md

 - `rem = rem % 10` to `rem %= 10`
 you get it ..
 # LAB
-## Estimated time
-10 minutes

-## Level of difficulty
-Easy

-## Objectives
-becoming familiar with the concept of, and working with, variables;
-performing basic computations and conversions;
-experimenting with Python code.
 ## Scenario
 Miles and kilometers are units of length or distance.